Vazimba: First settlers of Madagascar

 Archaeological research and oral histories have provided some indication of how these early inhabitants of the highlands might have lived.
 Upon their arrival in those ancient tropical highland forests, the Vazimba practiced tavy (swidden, slash-and-burn agriculture) to clear the land for cultivating bananas, tubers, ginger and other staples.
 They gathered honey, fruits and edible seeds and hunted small game in the forests.
 As their population increased, villages were established and ruled by chiefs and later kings.
 Rulers are believed to have reddened their hair using a local mushroom; the association of the color red with royalty is found in many parts of Madagascar to this day.

+According to Manasse Esoavelomandroso writing in the General History of Africa: Volume 9 (2025), the first settlers and tompontany, were the Kimosy south-central, the Antevinany in the southeast, the Antankoala and Kajemby in the northwest, and the Rasikajy in the northeast.
+He says that by the 8th century, the Vazimba had absorbed or violently displaced the first settlers, and had come to refer to themselves as tompontany.
+Solofo Randrianja describes the Vazimba as a 'way of life' rather than an ethnic group.

 Oral history classifies the Vazimba according to the parts of the island where they are believed to have settled.
 The vazimba andrano ("Vazimba of the Water") settled along rivers and lakes.
 The vazimba antety ("Vazimba of the Soil") were believed to be the most numerous and were reportedly clustered around the valley of Betsiriry in the central Highlands.
 The vazimba antsingy ("Vazimba of the Tsingy") lived in the caves around the limestone formations (tsingy) of Bemaraha in western Madagascar and were believed to scavenge fruit and other forest products to live.